Appointed February 2018

 Elected: Elected May 2022

-Basil is a partner with EY, an international professional services firm.
+Basil is an accountant and a partner with an international professional services firm.
 He has 30 years professional experience advising corporate clients in relation to taxation matters, corporate transactions and compliance.
 Basil has experience in budgeting and planning, executive leadership and government policy consultation.

 Basil holds a Bachelor of Business from Curtin University and is a member of Chartered Accountants Australia and New Zealand.